 The census helps us:

 The census should take place within six weeks of the date your farm is placed under Notice of Direction.
-Your ICP manager will work through this with you.
+Your Farm Systems Manager will work through this with you.

 All cattle over the age of 6 months, or that have moved from their property of birth, must be NAIT tagged.